Miklind/roboshipsweb/README.md

 This is React skill demostration app by Mikko Lindfors.
-It is partial recration of my old programming [https://roboships.sourceforge.net](game) .
+It is partial remake of my old programming [game](https://roboships.sourceforge.net) .

 Made with: next.js, tailwind.css and DaisyUI